2401lucas/2401Lucas/README.md

 This was my first big project, I learned how to do, as well as the importance of Multithreading, creating Mesh in code, writing a Shader for textures, baking Vertices and Uvs manually as well as LOD optimizations as initially performance was very poor.

 #### Vulkan Renderer
+Currently working on a vulkan renderer built in cpp with glfw.